hapax/hapax.github.io/assets/imaginary-time.md

 \sinh(-i\theta) = \rho \sin\theta.
 $$

-Of course, the periodi in imaginary time depends on whether we choose
+Of course, the period in imaginary time depends on whether we choose
 $\tau$, $\theta$, or the imaginary proper time $\alpha\theta$.
 It turns out that *temperature is in the eye of the beholder*, and we must choose the imaginary proper time to determine the energies they